top of page

 Travel to Japan: These Apps Can Help

-Your trip to visit the famous Koi Breeders of Japan is booked.
+Your trip to visit Japan is booked.
 Now, you need to understand how to make life easier for you when you get there with apps.
 Japan is a unique culture that still uses cash as a predominant method of payment outside of major cities like Tokyo as well as many places in big cities.
 Trains are a primary form of transportation.
 Subways in the worlds most populated city can be especially crowded during peak times without accounting for tourists.

 One of the apps I find most beneficial when getting around Japan from Tokyo to Mutso in the North of Honshu island is Suica.
 Suica comes in two forms, an IC card and app.
 Personally I recommend having the app on your iPhone.
 Suica can have cash added to it direct from the wallet on your iPhone while carrying the Suica card requires using an ATM or other means to add cash.
 Suica allows you to tap and go on subways, trains, taxi’s, convenience stores and more.
 Even if you have Suica in either card or app form, remember to always have some cash, yen, in your pocket.